jarusll/tokri/README.md

 - 🎨 Design by [Akshay Majgaonkar](https://www.linkedin.com/in/akshay-majgaonkar/)

 ## TODO
-- Theme using color scheme
 - Always on top behaviour(Opt in)
 - Offer drag with multiple formats
 - Add items from clipboard
-- Double click tray icon to wakeup
 - Spawn near cursor(Impossible on wayland it seems)
 - Free up gui thread from sending Image
 - Placeholder text and Image